CCHS-Melbourne/workshop-esplant/README.md

 Welcome to the linux.conf.au Open Hardware Project.
 You can see information about this and other MiniConfs at http://www.openhardwareconf.org/wiki/Main_Page

+Register to lock in your place at http://goo.gl/forms/JxcJ2YjQnI

 The ESPlant kit is designed to provide an open source platform to transmit environmental data to a central source using the power of wifi.

 This year we've got a pretty tricky restriction.
 Unfortunately we don't have a workshop where we can solder so it's screw terminals and hot glue all the way down.